 - Modules: analog input module with specific analog functionality.
-Physically these are "mezzanine modules". - Site: Modules plug into sites on a carrier. - cf : in a bus system (eg VME), modules plug into slots - while in a mezzanine systemn, modules plug into sites. - Carrier : a motherboard with embedded computer with one or more sites, capable of supporting a payload of one or more modules. - FMC VITA57 standard for FPGA-compatible mezzanine modules. - ELF D-TACQ extension to FMC standard, - features minimum IO requirement and typically is an extended size. - SOC System on Chip - BOX: a system unit comprising Carrier and Modules, configured as a turnkey "DAQ Appliance" TM - UUT "Unit Under Test", shorthand used by software for the BOX under control. - ZYNQ Xilinx(r) SOC device comprising a hard ARM core and FPGA logic. - MGT Multi-Gigabit Transceiver. - STL State Transition List: ascii list of time, state values, forming a compact definition of a digital pattern. - ES Event Signature: embedded timing point in data.
+Physically these are "mezzanine modules". - Site: Modules plug into sites on a carrier. - cf : in a bus system (eg VME), modules plug into slots - while in a mezzanine systemn, modules plug into sites. - Carrier : a motherboard with embedded computer with one or more sites, capable of supporting a payload of one or more modules. - FMC VITA57 standard for FPGA-compatible mezzanine modules. - ELF D-TACQ extension to FMC standard, - features minimum IO requirement and typically is an extended size. - SOC System on Chip - BOX: a system unit comprising Carrier and Modules, configured as a turnkey "DAQ Appliance" [TM] - UUT "Unit Under Test", shorthand used by software for the BOX under control. - ZYNQ Xilinx(r) SOC device comprising a hard ARM core and FPGA logic. - MGT Multi-Gigabit Transceiver. - STL State Transition List: ascii list of time, state values, forming a compact definition of a digital pattern. - ES Event Signature: embedded timing point in data. - DSP Digital Signal Processing, in the 4G context, a special FPGA personality with DSP logic. - ESW: Embedded Software - GW : Gateware (FPGA logic) - FIRMWARE = ESW + GW in a single release package.